matheus-beck/matheus-beck/README.md

 ### Hi there 👋

-🏭 I am currently working at WEX as QA automation engineer II
+💻 I have more than 3 years of work experience testing software applications (front-end and back-end)
-💻 I have more than 3 years of work experience testing software applications
+👨‍💻 I have experience with black-box, smoke, functional, integration, and regression testing
 ☕ I am passionate about coding, good books, and good coffee
 🎸 I love playing the ukulele and acoustic guitar